JetBrains/intellij-sdk-docs/basics/action_system.md

 The method `AnAction.update()` is periodically called by the IntelliJ Platform in response to user gestures.
 The `update()` method gives an action to evaluate the current context and enable or disable its functionality.

-> **Warning** The `AnAction.update()` method can be called frequently, and on a UI thread.
+> **WARNING** The `AnAction.update()` method can be called frequently, and on a UI thread.
 This method needs to _execute very quickly_; no real work should be performed in this method.
 For example, checking selection in a tree or a list is considered valid, but working with the file system is not.

-> **Tip** If the new state of an action cannot be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method, and notify the user that the action cannot be executed if the context isn't suitable.
+> **TIP** If the new state of an action cannot be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method, and notify the user that the action cannot be executed if the context isn't suitable.

 #### Determining the Action Context
 The `AnActionEvent` object passed to `update()` carries information about the current context for the action.